PKM-Universe/PKHeX-ALL-IN-ONE/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest an idea for PKHeX ALL-IN-ONE
-title: ''
+title: '[FEATURE] '
 labels: enhancement
 assignees: ''
 ---

-**Is your feature request related to a problem?
-Please describe.**
+## ??
+Feature Description
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear description of the feature you'd like.

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-Note: Requesting new editing features that *require research* are not Feature Requests.
-This is only for improving interactions and/or leveraging the current code in new/interesting ways.

-**Describe alternatives you've considered**
+## ??
+Problem it Solves
+What problem does this feature solve?
+Why is it needed?

+## ??
+Proposed Solution
+How do you think this should work?

+## ??
+Alternatives Considered
-A clear and concise description of any alternative solutions or features you've considered.
+Any alternative solutions or features you've considered?

-**Additional context**
+## ??
+Mockups/Examples
+If applicable, add mockups or examples from other tools.

+## ??
+Additional Context
 Add any other context or screenshots about the feature request here.